Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Introduction

 Panel data involve observations collected for cross-sectional units ($i=1,\ldots,N$) over multiple time periods ($t=1,\ldots, T$).
 Models for panel data are commonly used in economics and other social sciences because they allow researchers to control for unobserved unit and time heterogeneity and account for unit-level dynamics.
 These models have multiple applications, including evaluating job training and minimum wage regulations in labor economics, studying household consumption and economic growth in macroeconomics, estimating demand models for products in microeconomics, and analyzing payout policies and investment decisions in corporate finance.
 See \citet{bond2002dynamic} for a review of methods and applications of dynamic panel data models.

 \cite{holtz1988estimating} introduced instrumental variable (IV) estimation in dynamic panel data models without strict exogeneity.
-Following this line of research, the Arellano-Bond estimator (AB) has become the most widely used fundamental method for panel models \citep{arellano1991some}.
+Following this line of research, the Arellano-Bond estimator (AB) has become the most widely used fundamental method for panel models \citep{arellano1991some,arellano1995another}.
 It applies to dynamic linear models that include lagged dependent variables and predetermined covariates as explanatory variables and unobserved unit and time fixed effects.
-After taking first differences to remove the unit fixed effects, AB constructs moment conditions using sufficiently lagged dependent variables and covariates as instruments and applies the Generalized Method Moment (GMM) to estimate the model parameters.
-However, AB might be severely biased in long panels when $T$ is large.
+After taking first differences or forward orthogonal deviations to remove the unit fixed effects, AB constructs moment conditions using sufficiently lagged dependent variables and covariates as instruments and applies the Generalized Method of Moments (GMM) to estimate the model parameters.
+However, AB might be severely biased in long panels.
 The problem arises because the number of moment conditions grows with the square of $T$, $T^2$, leading to many instrument bias caused by the large degree of overidentification in the GMM problem \citep[e.g.,][]{newey2004higher}.
 More precisely, AB has an asymptotic bias of order $T/N$, which might not be negligible compared to $1/\sqrt{NT}$, the size of the stochastic error, when the time dimension $T$ is sufficiently large relative to $N$ \citep{alvarez2003time}.
-This problem causes bias in estimates and undercoverage of confidence intervals.
+This problem causes bias in estimators and undercoverage of confidence intervals.\footnote{The original motivation of AB was specification testing.
+We abstract from this issue because our method does not naturally lead to a specification test.
+Readers interested in this topic are referred to the existing literature on specification testing in IV settings with many instruments, including \cite{anatolyev2011specification}, \cite{hansen2008estimation}, \cite{chao2014testing}, and \cite{shi2025testing}.}

-We address the bias issue in AB estimators within long panels through a two-step method.
-Initially, we select the most informative moment conditions, followed by applying a linear instrumental variable estimation using instruments derived from these conditions.
-Specifically, as the number of AB's moment conditions varies across time periods, we perform a moment selection procedure on cross-section data for each time individually.
-We utilize the least absolute shrinkage and selection operator (LASSO) \cite{tibshirani1996regression} as our selector, given the naturally sparse structure of the moment conditions under appropriate weak temporal dependence conditions.
+We address the bias issue of AB within long panels through a two-step method.
+After removing the unobserved unit fixed effects by forward orthogonal deviations, we first select the most informative moment conditions, followed by applying a linear instrumental variable estimation using instruments derived from these conditions.
+Specifically, as the number of AB's moment conditions varies across time periods, we perform a moment selection procedure on cross-section data for each time period separately.
+We utilize the least absolute shrinkage and selection operator (LASSO) of \cite{tibshirani1996regression} as our selector, given the naturally sparse structure of the moment conditions under appropriate weak temporal dependence conditions.